How Can You Communicate Better to Build New Relationships?

 Summaries

 • To show you’re listening, you can also offer a summary of what the person just told you.
-This is like a reflection, but combining multiple things the person just told you.
+This is like a reflection, but combining multiple things they said.

 • For example, “Your teacher didn’t have a review session, you couldn’t go to office hours, and your TA wasn't helpful.
 I can see why you’re worried even after studying a lot.”